fxamacker/cbor/README.md

 * Currently, CBOR tag numbers are ignored.
 Decoder simply decodes tag content.
 Work is in progress to add support.
 * Currently, duplicate map keys are not checked during decoding.
 Option to handle duplicate map keys in different ways will be added.
-* Nested levels for CBOR arrays, maps, and tags are limited to 32 to quickly reject malformed data.
+* Nested levels for CBOR arrays, maps, and tags are limited to 32 to quickly reject potentially malicious data.
 This limit will be reconsidered upon request.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.